rudolph-est/springrestlab/Readme.md

   **Part 8 (Optional) - DevTools**

 33. Often while developing we need to run an application, then make some changes, then restart.
-The Spring Boot "DevTools" dependency can make things easier by automatically restarting when changes are detected  (though it is not as full-featured as other tools like JRebel).
+The Spring Boot "DevTools" dependency can make things easier by automatically restarting when changes are detected.
 Add the following dependency:

   ```
     <dependency>